2 Kings 17 – The Fall of Israel

 · Some (in particular, the godly of that day) migrated to the Southern Kingdom of Judah in the days of Jeroboam I.

 · Some kept their Jewish culture and identity in the lands of their exile.

 e.
 Judah did not keep the commandments of the LORD their God, but walked in the statutes of Israel which they made: Spiritually speaking, Judah was more faithful to God than the Northern Kingdom of Israel.
 Yet they also began to imitate their sinful neighbors to the north.

 i.
 Judah had the lesson right in front of them – the conquered nation of Israel was evidence of what happened when hearts turned from God.
 Yet they ignored these plain lessons and imitated the sins of Israel.

 f.
-For the children of Israel walked in all the sins of Jeroboam which he did; they did not depart from them, until the Lord removed Israel out of His sight: The summary of Israel’s sin is simply that they were given over to idolatry.
-The worshipped the true God in a false way and then began to also worship false gods.
+For the children of Israel walked in all the sins of Jeroboam which he did; they did not depart from them, until the LORD removed Israel out of His sight: The summary of Israel’s sin is simply that they were given over to idolatry.
+They worshipped the true God in a false way and then began to also worship false gods.